 Disputes are an inevitable part of human interaction, whether they arise in business, personal relationships, or community engagements.
 While litigation is often seen as the primary means of resolving disputes, it can be time-consuming, costly, and emotionally draining.
-Therefore, many individuals and businesses are turning to alternative dispute resolution (ADR) methods to settle disputes out of court.
-This article explores the legal steps involved in settling a dispute out of court in the context of Indian laws.
+This article explores the legal steps involved in settling a dispute out of court in India.

 Understanding Alternative Dispute Resolution (ADR)

-• Mediation: Involves a neutral third party who facilitates communication between disputing parties to help them reach a voluntary agreement.
+- Mediation: Involves a neutral third party who facilitates communication between disputing parties.

-• Conciliation: Similar to mediation but often involves the conciliator proposing solutions to the dispute.
+- Conciliation: Similar to mediation but often involves the conciliator proposing solutions.

 Steps to Settle a Dispute Out of Court